TrevorGHSeay/goto-Toggle/Scopes.md

 ##### Structs

 Structs are value types.
 This makes the apple we were refering to best suited as a candidate for struct notation so we may duplicate the original object at will without risking altering the original (in case someone wants to take a bite).
-We can give out as many copies of the original apple as we want, but there will only ever be one of the original apple that you began giving out; we're not point at an apple on the table because, then, anyone might take a bite out of our apple (which is clearly undesirable).
+We can give out as many copies of the original apple as we want, but there will only ever be one of the original apple that you began giving out; we're not pointing at an apple on the table because, then, anyone might take a bite out of our apple (which is clearly undesirable).

 ```csharp
 struct Apple